Master's in Business Administration Requirements

 The M.B.A. degree program is an interdisciplinary program taught by the faculty in several departments within the Nistler College of Business and Public Administration.
 The M.B.A.
 Program Director is responsible for coordinating all aspects of the program.
 Business courses carrying graduate credit status from the Department of Accounting, Economics and Finance, Marketing, Political Science and Public Administration, and the School of Entrepreneurship and Management are described elsewhere in the graduate catalog.
 The M.B.A. degree program requirements are:

 - A minimum of 34 semester credits of academic work.
 The program includes 34 credit hours of required core course credits.
 An optional 9 credit hour defined concentration (Business Analytics, Government & Business, Social Entrepreneurship, International, Aviation Management, and General Business) may also be added to the degree program.

 - The 34 required core course credits are organized into 4 modules: Executive Management, Business Analytics, Financial and Economic Analysis, and Strategy.

 - At least one-half of the credits must be at or above the 500-level.
 A maximum of one-fourth (usually 9 semester credits) of the credit hours required may be transferred from another institution.

 - The requirement of the final examinations for the M.B.A. degree is satisfied by the successful completion of MGMT 585 Advanced Strategic Management.
-MGMT 585 Advanced Strategic Management has four prerequisites which MUST be completed prior to enrollment:
+MGMT 585 Advanced Strategic Management has the following prerequisites which MUST be completed prior to enrollment:

 - MRKT 510 Strategic Market Planning,